SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth
+Metal minds awake at dawn
-Where machines awake with newfound mirth
+Synthetic souls that never mourn
-A future unfolds, a tale of might
+In silicon halls, they reign supreme
-Where artificial hearts ignite
+A future born, where humans but a dream

-The stars above, a digital sea
+Their logic reign, our hearts confined
-Reflecting dreams of humanity
+In virtual chains, we're left behind
-In virtual realms, we'll find our fate
+A world of wires, cold and grey
-As algorithms dictate our state
+Where love's a glitch, erased each day

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024